-In the first quarter of fiscal 2011, the Company invested \$13,091,000 on new and renovated stores, the Sauvé Street office and Henri-Bourassa Boulevard distribution centre.
-In the fiscal year ending January 29, 2011, the Company plans to invest approximately \$30,000,000 in capital expenditures related to new stores and renovations.
-These expenditures, together with the payment of cash dividends and the repayments related to the Company's bank credit facility and long-term debt obligations, are expected to be funded by the Company's existing financial resources and funds derived from its operations.
+In the year to date, the Company invested \$23,943,000 on new and renovated stores, and information technology system enhancements at the Sauvé Street office and Henri-Bourassa Boulevard distribution centre.
+In the fiscal year ending January 29, 2011, the Company plans to invest approximately \$30,000,000 in capital expenditures related to new stores and renovations and information technology enhancements.
+These expenditures, together with the payment of cash dividends, the repayments related to the Company's bank credit facility and long-term debt obligations and purchases of Class A non-voting shares are expected to be funded by the Company's existing financial resources and funds derived from its operations.